 On the Mac, there are two places where the I/O routing from external devices is performed, in the OS X Audio Midi Utility, and in the preferences panel for whatever software will process the signal.
 Usually, these are set to the stereo digital in and out ports on the iMac.
 But they can also be pointed to an external multi-channel sound source, such as a FireWire audio I/F.

 1. Copy DAT tape to iTunes

 I input the digital stereo signal from the DAT player into the AVR, which gets forwarded to the computer.
 I capture the tape playback signal in CD Spin Doctor, an application distributed with Roxio’s Toast.
+(Alternatively, the free application Audacity provides similar functionality, but without the direct connection for import to iTunes.)
 Here I identify the start and end of the individual tracks manually via the displayed wave forms, aided by the track listing and times, and then have Spin Doctor do a direct import of the set of tracks into iTunes.

 There were some computer DAT drives having firmware that will handle audio DAT as well as data DAT.
 They were configured in certain workstations from Silicon Graphics.
 Back when DAT was big, I bought such a used drive with thoughts of using it for computer input of DAT recordings, but before I got around to it, direct hard drive recording came on the scene and DAT faded into semi-obsolescence for audio recording purposes.
 But I still had a bunch of DAT recordings to input to iTunes.